Crystal Gazing Into The Future of Retail Payment Solutions

 But now, this same technology is being harnessed by retail chemists, who are allowing customers to forward their prescription in advance, and have their medication ready and waiting – with no queuing – when the customer turns up at the chemist’s outlet.
 It’s simply a case of taking an existing technology but finding a pain point that it can address and harnessing it accordingly.

 Similarly, the restaurant industry is waking up to the power of on-table technology to help their upselling efforts.
 For example, a simple tablet solution can let the customer drill down through the wine menu in a way that would be impossible on a traditional, paper-based wine list.
 And the more the customer knows about their wine options, the more likely they are to spend more on their choice of tipple.

 Another example of old technologies being ‘re-skinned’ comes from McDonald’s, who are trialling an ordering kiosk in their 14,000 U.S. stores.
 Customers can order via touch screens, pick up a number with a digital locator, and have their meal delivered to their table.
 And next year, customers will also be able to order and pay on the company’s mobile app, which has 16 million downloads already.
 This is really a variant on the Drive-Through experience but aimed at the Sit-Down trade.

-It’s a case of spotting how technology can do away with the more annoying or time-wasting elements of the sale and payment elements.
+It’s a case of spotting how technology can do away with certain elements of the sale whilst improving customer satisfaction.
 And it might surprise you to hear that this is happening in the most unexpected of places.
 Lunch money, for example, has been a part of the daily off-to-school routine in millions of homes each day, but some forward-looking schools are now moving to eliminate cash (to thwart those fiendish bullies, perhaps) and operate instead on the basis of a pre-paid card.
 It’s a win for the school, a win for students, and a win for parents.